Editors' note: This story was originally published on December 9, 2014, and has been updated with additional information.

-Router: This is the central device of a home network that you can plug one end of a network cable into.
+Router: This is the central device of a home network into which you can plug one end of a network cable.
 The other end of the cable goes into a networking device that has a network port.
 If you want to add more network devices to a router, you'll need more cables and more ports on the router.
 These ports, both on the router and on the end devices, are called Local Area Network (LAN) ports.
 They are also known as RJ45 ports.
 The moment you plug a device into a router, you have yourself a wired network.
 Networking devices that come with an RJ45 network port are called Ethernet-ready devices.
 More on this below.

-There are currently two main speed standards for LAN ports: Ethernet, which caps at 100Mbps (or about 13MBps), and Gigabit Ethernet, which caps at 1Gbps (or about 125MBps).
+There are currently two main speed standards for LAN ports: Ethernet (also called Fast Ethernet,) which caps at 100 megabits per second (or about 13 megabytes per second), and Gigabit Ethernet, which caps at 1 gigabits per second (or about 150MBps).
 In other words, it takes about a minute to transfer a CD's worth of data (around 700MB or about 250 digital songs) over an Ethernet connection.
-With Gigabit Ethernet, the same job takes just about 5 seconds.
-In real life, the average speed of an Ethernet connection is about 8MBps, and of a Gigabit Ethernet connection is somewhere between 45 and 80MBps.
-The actual speed of a network connection depends on many factors, such as the end devices, the quality of the cable, the amount of traffic, and so on.
+With Gigabit Ethernet, the same job takes just about five seconds.
+In real life, the average speed of an Ethernet connection is about 8MBps, and of a Gigabit Ethernet connection is somewhere between 45 and 100MBps.
+The actual speed of a network connection depends on many factors, such as the end devices being used, the quality of the cable and the amount of traffic.

-For example, in order to have a wired Gigabit Ethernet connection between two computers, both computers, the router they are connected to, and the cables used to link them together all need to support Gigabit Ethernet.
-If you plug a Gigabit Ethernet device and an Ethernet device to a router, the connection between the two will cap at the speed of Ethernet, which is 100Mbps.
+For example, in order to have a wired Gigabit Ethernet connection between two computers, both computers, the router they are connected to and the cables used to link them together all need to support Gigabit Ethernet (or a faster standard).
+If you plug a Gigabit Ethernet device and an regular Ethernet device into a router, the connection between the two will be capped at the speed of Ethernet, which is 100Mbps.

 In short, LAN ports on a router allow Ethernet-ready devices to connect to one another and share data.

 Now that we're clear on wired networks, let's move on to a wireless network.